sanderisbestok/ExtremeNet/README.md

 Every 50 epochs the network will be saved, which can be used in the testing step.

 ## Validation & Testing
-The testing can be done using the following job.
+The validation can be done using the following job.

 ```
 #!/bin/bash